 BGCA is seeking advisory board members for 2013.
 Baltimore residents with experience in community organizing, social justice, economics, or law are encouraged to Contact Us to learn more.

 Jeff Dicken, Chair, is a Baltimore native and a graduate of City College and Northwestern University.
 A big-picture idealist with a background in film production and IT systems development, he has always been interested in the dynamics of economic systems.

-Julie Gouldener, Program Coordinator, is a mother, artist, teacher, baker, and community organizer with over 10 years of non-profit experience in organizing and communications work.
+Julie Gouldener, Vice-Chair, is a mother, artist, teacher, baker, and community organizer with over 10 years of non-profit experience in organizing and communications work.
 She loves living in Baltimore and is deeply committed to creating a world where every person creates value for their community in a way that is beautiful and meaningful to them.